AASHISHAG/open_university_learning_analytics/README.md

 # Step 4
 ### Visualization part- charts and plots(server.py and plot.py and viz.js)
-in visualisation part we just tried to provid two chart to make the data more understandable maybe will help user to get better view from predicted result. we used "chartjs" javascript library inorder to visualize the data.
+in visualisation part we just tried to provide two chart to make the data more understandable maybe will help user to get better view from predicted result. we used "chartjs" javascript library inorder to visualize the data.

-we difined two function for two chart models then later we plot them just by calling this function:
+we defined two function for two chart models then later we plot them just by calling this function:
 1. agePlot: plot grade avrage distribution regarding age
 2. genderPlot: plot grade avrage distribution regarding gender